oliviermirat/ZebraZoom/README.md

 By default, the tail angle variation will be calculated on a period of 10 frames.
 To adjust this window you can adjust the following parameter:<br/>
 <font color="blue">"windowForBoutDetectWithAngle":</font> 10,<br/>

-<H4 CLASS="western">Other useful parameters that can be changed:</H4>
-<font color="blue">"plotOnlyOneTailPointForVisu" : 0,</font> if set to 1, it will only plot the tip of the tail on the validation video <br/>
-<font color="blue">"trackingPointSizeDisplay": 1,</font> size of points displayed on the validation video <br/>
-<font color="blue">"fillGapFrameNb" : 5,</font> try to decrease this if the bouts detected are too long, try increasing if the bouts detected are too short or if they are "cut" into several different pieces.<br/>

 </p>

 <a name="extremeHeadEmbeddedTailTracking"/>